bneeland3/Group-6-Metagenomic-Pipeline/README.md

   Please be sure that conda or mamba (faster) is already installed/updated to the latest version

 # Installation:
-    1. Clone repository
+1. Clone repository using
+> git clone git@github.com:bneeland3/Group-6-Metagenomic-Pipeline.git

 # Usage:
 1. Ensure you have conda installed on your computer

 2. Setup metagenomic pipeline environment by running the following from your main directory:
-        `conda env create -f env/quality.yaml`
+> conda env create -f env/quality.yaml`
-        `conda activate quality`
+> conda activate quality`

 3. Data Download
-        i.
-Option 1: Using provided data:
+    **i.
+Option 1:** Using provided data:
-        --If you are planning on using the provided data as a demo run, please either make sure the test example samples exist within your workspace in doc/data:
+        If you are planning on using the provided data as a demo run, please either make sure the test example samples exist within your workspace in doc/data:

       --SRS014466.denovo_duplicates_marked.trimmed.1.fastq
       --SRS014466.denovo_duplicates_marked.trimmed.2.fastq
       --SRS023534.denovo_duplicates_marked.trimmed.1.fastq